maxawesome91/task240620/README.md

 [Udemy](https://udemy.com/)

 **8. English**
 `I had a practice at my University for 3 years.
-I like to watch sport events in English language, I'm doing it since 2011.`
+I like to watch sport events in English language, I'm doing it since 2011.
+Sometimes I practice English with my friend from one of gaming platforms.
+He's from Chicago, USA.`

 link https://maxawesome91.github.io/task240620/cv